NeilWkz/the-movie-zone/README.md

 ### Retrospective Mea Culpa

 The requirements are fullfilled, but at that velocity TDD went out of the window around the 10 hours mark.
 I like to say that all success is ultimately a by-product of a greater failure, but this is my failure as I was overambitious within the time I had available.

 If I had more time available I would have wanted to:

-#### Dev I wanted to do
+#### Further Dev
-- componentised the controls
+- componentise the controls
-- written unit tests for the presentational components
+- written more complete unit tests for the presentational components
 - written an end to end test
 - Used modernizer to support non-modern browsers
-- implemented src set
-- lazy-loaded the images
+- implemented src set & lazy-loaded the images

-#### UX enhancements I wanted
+#### UX enhancements
 - Improve the Mobile Experience, with a reset filters button
-- Add more user data to the card
+- Add more information to the card
 - Add a slide out pane with full information about the movie

 ## Project setup